 Yoga to Strengthen Your Backside

-Having strong glutes help foster good posture and aids in everyday activities such as running, climbing stair and even getting up from a sitting position.
+Having strong glutes helps foster good posture and aids in everyday activities such as running, climbing stairs and even getting up from a sitting position.

 The glute muscles are comprised of three sections:

 - Gluteus maximus.
 The largest glute muscle, this gives your butt its shape.
 It helps keep us upright when sitting or standing.
 Your gluteus maximus is also important for activities that call for strength from your lower body: running, jumping, standing up, climbing stairs, etc.

 - Gluteus minimus.
 This is smallest and deepest of the three main glute muscles and is located on the underside of the butt.
 The gluteus minimus’ role is to help with lower limb rotation and also keeps the pelvis stable.

 - Gluteus medius.
 The gluteus medius is between the gluteus maximus and gluteus minimus.
 This muscle helps with the movement of the leg and keeps the pelvis stable.